MED 3 NC

 The MED 3 NC Course includes the following components:

 - Elements of Shipboard Safety (Liferafting and Firefighting)

-Please note: The MED 3 NC qualification includes First Aid Unit of Competency “HLTAID003 Provide first aid”.
-As Marine Training Services does not offer First Aid you will be required to complete this unit with another provider.
+Please note: The MED 3 NC qualification includes First Aid Unit of Competency “HLTAID011 Provide first aid”.
+As Marine Training Services does not offer a First Aid Course, this unit will need to be completed with another course provider.